rajuyce/k8s-demo/README.md

 # This is a demo for deploying sample application on Non Production Kubernetes Cluster

+Note: Please Fork k8s-demo Repository to your GitHub account to execute all the steps without any issues.

 Steps
 1. Prparation
 2. Clone git code repository